 Prior to joining AGA, Christina served as a Writer/Editor and Public Affairs Specialist at the United States Geological Survey (USGS).

-Christina is currently pursuing a master’s degree at George Washington University’s School of Media and Public Affairs.
+Christina holds a master’s degree from the George Washington University School of Media and Public Affairs.

 Other Posts by Christina Nyquist

 The Energy Collective